petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/configuring-document-urls.md

 ## Friendly URL History

 When you change a file's friendly URL, Liferay automatically retains a history of the previous URLs.
-While retained, you can continue to use previous URLs to access the latest version of the file.
+You can continue to use these saved URLs to access the latest version of the file.
 If desired, you can remove old friendly URL entries.

 ```{note}
 While saved in the friendly URL history, old file URLs cannot be used for other files in the same site.
 To reuse the URL for another file, you must first remove it from the file's friendly URL history.